FAForever/faf-python-api/README.md

 First you must install and configure the database component [faf-db](https://github.com/FAForever/db) You can either manually install the component and follow the instructions on the Github page or run the script - init_and_wait_for_db.sh (Linux and MAC only)
-In order to run the script,, make it executable by running

-    chmod +x init_and_wait_for_db.sh

-Now you can run the script by typing (You will need netcat installed on the computer)
+You can run the script by typing (You will need netcat installed on the computer)

     ./init_and_wait_for_db.sh